berkeley-stat243/stat243-fall-2018/assignments/first_two_weeks.md

 # Assignments

-- (Required) By Friday at 2 pm, fill out this class survey: https://goo.gl/forms/XYZ [UNDER CONSTRUCTION].
+- (Required) By Friday at 2 pm, fill out this class survey: https://goo.gl/forms/Bj2jEotkuEaqVpC23.
 This is required and will be counted as part of problem set 1.

 - (Optional) If you are not comfortable with the basic UNIX usage we